 - Built-in accessory storage unit to store spare blades.

-Similarly to the Cricut Explore Air, the Cameo 3 has dual carriages.
-Previously, if you wanted to draw and cut on a single project, you had to stop the machine, and swap out the blade or pen, then start the job again.
-With dual carriages, there is no stopping, saving you time.
-The Cameo 3 has a push locking mechanism, which is more secure compared to the twist mechanism on the other Silhouette machines.
+One of the biggest upgrades to the Cameo is the dual carriages.
+Previously, if you wanted to draw and cut a single project, you had to stop the machine, swap out the blade or pen, then start the job again.
+With dual carriages, there is no stopping, making things a lot easier.
+You can either draw with two different colored pens at the same time.

 Print and Cut